 The former Welsh international became the youngest manager in the club’s history but began brightly in his first senior coaching role, leading the club to a ninth-placed finish in his first full season in charge.

-The sales of several key stars – including the likes of Louis Saha and Steed Malbranque – saw Fulham fail to build on their top half finish, however, though Coleman kept the club away from danger throughout his four years in charge.
+The sales of several key stars – including the likes of Louis Saha and Steed Malbranque – saw Fulham fail to build on their top-half finish, though Coleman kept the club away from danger throughout his four years in charge.

 He was surprisingly sacked after a seven-game winless run in April 2007 and has since had spells in charge of the likes of Real Sociedad, Sunderland and the Wales national team.